PyMVPA/PyMVPA/doc/source/faq.rst

 How do I know which features were finally selected by a classifier doing feature selection?
 -------------------------------------------------------------------------------------------

-All classifier possess a state variable `feature_ids`.
+All classifier possess a conditional attribute `feature_ids`.
 When enable, the classifier stores the ids of all features that were finally used to train the classifier.